-Blind Citizens Australia Employment Submissions
+- Blind Citizens Australia Employment Submissions

-Blind Citizen’s Australia released a report for the then Department of Families, Housing, Community Services and Indigenous Affairs focusing on the employment of people who are blind or vision impaired.
+BCA released a report for the then Department of Families, Housing, Community Services and Indigenous Affairs focusing on the employment of people who are blind or vision impaired.

-Inquiry into improving the employment participation of people with disability
+- Inquiry into improving the employment participation of people with disability

-Take a look and Read our submission on improving employment participation (Word doc) to the 2013 Inquiry which outlines the barriers experienced by people who are blind or vision impaired in gaining meaningful employment and career progression.
+Take a look and read our submission on improving employment participation to the 2013 Inquiry which outlines the barriers experienced by people who are blind or vision impaired in gaining meaningful employment and career progression.
 Recommendations of how the Australian government can meet their national and international obligations and practical solutions to improve employment are included in this submission.

-Draft National Standards for Disability Services
+- Draft National Standards for Disability Services